Hymn-RoyCHANG/RC_NetworkProxy/README.md

 ...
 @end
 ```
-**note: the preprocessing of the request will be ignored when property ‘whiteList’ is ‘YES’**
+**Note: the preprocessing of the request will be ignored when property ‘whiteList’ is ‘YES’**

 # License
 RC_NetworkProxy is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/Hymn-RoyCHANG/RC_NetworkProxy/blob/master/LICENSE) file for more info.